Finding an apprenticeship

 - Higher apprenticeships are equivalent to foundation degrees (levels 4 and 5)

-- Degree apprenticeships are equivalent to a full bachelors or masters degree upon completion (levels 6 and 7)
+- Degree apprenticeships are equivalent to a full bachelors or postgraduate degree upon completion (levels 6 or 7)

 University of Brighton offers Higher and Degree Apprenticeships.